tungbelcoder/tungbelcoder/README.md

 - 👋 Hi, I’m @tungbelcoder
 - 👀 I’m interested in Game Dev
 - 🌱 I’m currently learning C++ & raylib
-- 💞️ I’m looking to collaborate on nothing (cuz i have homie behind)
+- 💞️ I’m looking to collaborate on nothing (cuz i have homies behind)
 - 📫 How to reach me discord ( username:raytungs4)
 - 😄 Pronouns: english (pretty bad) vietnamese(fluenty)
 - ⚡ Fun fact: do you know there are seven 14 yo girls in my basement.